Key Takeaways

 The index dynamically adapts to rapid changes.
 For example, an asset experiencing a 100% increase within a short timeframe would see a sharp jump in its score to reflect the intensity of the rise.

-Let’s examine some key dates in the Sonic and the Fantom price history .
-Past performance should never be taken as a guide to future results.
+Let’s examine key dates in the SONIC price history .
+Past performance is not a guide to future results but can help provide context when making a Sonic price prediction.

 ---|---|